chmccc/ck3_kid_picker/README.md

 ![image](https://user-images.githubusercontent.com/23775192/154831326-80c7c694-f4df-4161-b357-52f6dd09a787.png)

+## Legal stuff

+Included images of traits are probaly copyrights of Paradox Interactive.
+I will happily take them down if asked.

 ## Developer notes

 This was built for personal use, for fun!
 It's not optimized, it lags, likely has bugs, and certainly would not pass WCAG accessibility standards.